horprogs/Just-validate/README.md

 - `focusInvalidField` - if true, the first invalid field will be focused after the form submitting
 - `tooltip` if the field defined, tooltips will be displayed instead of regular error labels.
   It has `position` field which could be `'left' | 'top' | 'right' | 'bottom'`
+- localization object will be explained in Localization section

 ## Rule object